medmen/symprot/README.md

 ### Recent enhancements:
 - Stable per-device (Geraet) sorting for Parameters with move Top/Up/Down/Bottom actions that keep a contiguous sort_position.
 Lists now sort predictably, also when filtered by modality (Geraet).
 - Visual feedback when moving a parameter: after a move, the target row is highlighted and smoothly scrolled into view.
 - Content Security Policy (CSP): inline JS/CSS disabled by default; per-request nonces are used for required inline blocks (e.g., importmap).
 The highlight assets were moved to external files and are loaded without 'unsafe-inline'.
+You can toggle CSP via the APP_CSP_ENABLED env var (see README Security section).

 ## Setup
 (i assume linux and a terminal)  :